-- 7. Defendant is a sophisticated market participant and knows that consumers are willing to pay more for products that are plant-based because they are perceived as healthier alternatives to similar products that contain synthetic chemicals.
-Indeed, Defendant advertises the Product with the clear intention that consumers rely on the plant-based representation as it is repeated no less than three times in three separate places on the label. - 8.
-Reasonable consumers such as the Plaintiff do not have specialized knowledge or the scientific understanding necessary to identify ingredients in the
+4. Defendant is a sophisticated market participant and knows that consumers are willing to pay more for products that are plant-based because they are perceived as more natural and healthier alternatives to similar products that contain synthetic and highly processed ingredients.
+Indeed, Defendant advertises the Product with the clear intention that consumers rely on the plant-based representation.

-Products as being inconsistent with Defendant's advertised claim of 100% Plant-Based.
+5. Reasonable consumers such as the Plaintiff do not have specialized knowledge or the scientific understanding necessary to identify ingredients in the Products as being inconsistent with Defendant's advertised Plant-Based claim.

-- 9. By falsely labeling its Products as being 100% Plant-based, Defendant has profited from consumers' preference for natural, clean and environmentally friendly products. - 10.
-Throughout the applicable Class Periods (defined below), Defendant has falsely represented the true nature of its Products, and as a result of this false and misleading labeling, was able to sell these Products to hundreds of thousands of unsuspecting consumers throughout California and the United States. - 11.
-Plaintiff alleges that Defendant's conduct is in breach of warranty, violates California's Business and Professions Code § 17200, et. seq., California's Business & Professions Code § 17500, et. seq., California Civil Code § 1750, et seq., and is otherwise grounds for restitution on the basis of quasi-contract/unjust enrichment.
+6. By falsely labeling its Products as being Plant-Based, Defendant has profited from consumers' preference for natural, clean and environmentally friendly products.

+7. Throughout the applicable Class Periods (defined below), Defendant has falsely represented the true nature of its Products, and as a result of this false and misleading labeling, was able to sell these Products to hundreds of thousands of unsuspecting consumers throughout California and the United States.

+8. Plaintiff alleges that Defendant's conduct is in breach of warranty, violates California's Business and Professions Code § 17200, et. seq., California's Business & Professions Code § 17500, et. seq., California Civil Code § 1750, et seq., and is otherwise grounds for restitution on the basis of quasi-contract/unjust enrichment.